Traclethao/Traclethao/README.md

 # Hi there 👋
-My name is Thao.
+My name is Trac Le Thao.
 I'm 23 years old.
 I just graduated from university with a degree in industrial management.
 But I want to be a data analyst.
 You can contact me via:

   Phone: 0944 470 878